gestylinaga/gestywiki/docs/Linux.md

 > taken to calling it, GNU plus Linux." - [Richard Stallman](https://www.lurkmore.com/view/GNU/Linux_rant)

 That quote is half true, because 'Linux' isn't the only thing responsible for a complete system, but it's an important part.
-By itself, the Linux kernal simply acts as the "middle-man" between the hardware in your computer, and your software.
+By itself, the Linux kernel simply acts as the "middle-man" between the hardware in your computer, and your software.
 For example, when opening ***another*** Chrome tab, 'Linux' allocates whatever resources are needed, in this case RAM, and gives those to Chrome.
 This means that 'Linux' alone is not the whole picture, but colloquially when people say 'Linux' they mean the overall complete operating system.

 * Software comes in "packages"
     - All installed packages can be upgraded at once, with one command